Itay Talgam: Music career

 Talgam debuted as an international conductor in 1987, when he was chosen by Leonard Bernstein to appear in a special concert with Orchestre de Paris.
 Bernstein conducted the second half of the concert.
 Since then, he has conducted many orchestras in Europe.
 He was the first Israeli conductor to perform with the St. Petersburg Philharmonic Orchestra and the Leipzig Opera.
 In Israel, he has conducted and recorded with Israel Philharmonic Orchestra, New Israeli Opera, Jerusalem Symphony Orchestra, Israel Symphony Orchestra Rishon LeZion, Haifa Symphony Orchestra and Israel Chamber Orchestra.
 He has worked with most of the major orchestras in Israel.
 Itay Talgam gives seminars and workshops on the operations of the symphony orchestra, which he sees as a metaphor for organizational behavior and a model for inspired leadership.

 Awards and recognition

-As Music Director of the Tel Aviv Symphony Orchestra and of Musica Nova Consort Talgam won the prize for “Best performance of the year” for Israeli orchestral music, awarded by the National Council for the Arts.
+As Music Director of the Tel Aviv Symphony Orchestra and of Ensemble Musica Nova Talgam won the prize for “Best performance of the year” for Israeli orchestral music, awarded by the National Council for the Arts.